Blog Qualitative vs. Quantitative Risk Assessments in Cybersecurity

 Fortunately, you do not necessarily need to think in terms of qualitative vs quantitative risk analysis; it is, in fact, possible to combine the processes and thereby take advantage of the benefits of both.
 In general, it is most helpful to begin with the qualitative risk analysis approach.

-Speaking with staff members is one of the best ways to identify problems, which can be invaluable in learning about potential risks.
+One of the easiest methods to find issues is to talk to employees; this may help you learn a lot about possible hazards.
 The qualitative risk management methodology gives you a way to gain an understanding of the potential problem areas involved so that they can be prioritized according to importance.

-Your next step can then be to implement a comprehensive quantitative risk analysis methodology that employs less biased and more measurable information to delve into the vulnerabilities that are most concerning.
+The next thing you can do is put into practice a thorough quantitative risk analysis methodology that uses information that is more quantifiable and less biased to examine the most worrying risks.
 These results can then be used internally or provided to a certification auditor conducting further compliance assessments.

 Regular implementation of an ISO 27001 risk assessment should be a critical component of protecting your company’s information security system against vulnerabilities and risks.
-Careful planning and a judicious use of numerous assessment techniques based on both qualitative and quantitative information is one of the best ways to know how to utilize your resources.
+Careful planning and judicious use of numerous assessment techniques based on both qualitative and quantitative information are some of the best ways to know how to utilize your resources.

 In a business climate where financial assets are at a premium and automated monitoring strategies are inadequate, conducting a robust risk assessment just might be one of the smartest steps you ever take.